-Sign up as a shareholder and you will not only have the right to stand for election to the Board, vote for residents who stand for elections, and vote at our AGM.
-You will also be able to join our Gold Club.
+Becoming a shareholder means you have the right to stand for election to our Board, vote for residents who stand for elections, and vote at our AGM.
+It's free to become a shareholder and means you can join our Gold Club.

 The Gold Club is an opportunity for us to thank residents.
 When you do things like pay by direct debit or keep to appointments you save us money which means we can offer good, quality services.
-In return, you can earn reward points which we convert to shopping vouchers at the end of each Gold Club year (currently in June).
+In return, you can earn reward points which we convert to shopping vouchers at the end of each Gold Club year.